redis/redis-doc/commands/xread.md

 to the specified streams and IDs, and automatically unblock once one of the requested keys accept data.

-It is important to understand that this command is *fans out* to all the clients that are waiting for the same range of IDs, so every consumer will get a copy of the data, unlike to what happens when blocking list pop operations are used.
+It is important to understand that this command *fans out* to all the clients that are waiting for the same range of IDs, so every consumer will get a copy of the data, unlike to what happens when blocking list pop operations are used.